 The Arbour will house the School of Architectural Studies and the School of Computer Technology.
 Our students will learn in and learn from this flexible and future-proof facility that will be equipped with networked and adaptable smart building systems.
 The building is designed to adjust to changing academic uses and a changing climate.

 The Arbour will also serve as an important research centre focused on mass-timber construction.
 The Mass Timber Research Hub will support the development of innovative new ideas and practices in sustainable building.
-George Brown College Professor Christopher Timusk will serve as our Mass Timber Research Chair.
-Timusk is a specialist in the areas of building sciences and wood composite materials.

 Learn more about mass-timber construction: